-My child with VI is nervous about trying a new sport, how can I encourage them?
+My child with a vision impairment is nervous about trying a new sport, how can I encourage them?

 Usually, you will find you are more nervous than your child.
 Preparation is key for both you and your child.